 Being a credentialed social worker makes all the difference.
 Social workers who want recognition for their professional achievements and who want to unlock new career paths come to NASW for their credentials.
 The NASW Credentialing Center administers NASW Professional Social Work Credentials (membership required) and NASW Advanced Practice Specialty Credentials (available to all qualified social workers).

 NASW is the oldest, largest, and most prestigious organization granting social work credentials.
 We have been offering credentials to social workers for more than 50 years and Advanced Practice Specialty Credentials since 2000.
-NASW’s Social work credentials are indicative of the profession’s metamorphosis and expansion into multiple specialty practice areas like gerontology, hospice and palliative care, administration, healthcare, case management, youth and family, addictions, etc.
+NASW’s Social work credentials are indicative of the profession’s expansion into multiple specialty practice areas, including gerontology, hospice and palliative care, administration, healthcare, case management, youth and family, addictions, and more.

 What Is a Social Work Credential?

 Definitions of social work practice within state or territorial jurisdictions may vary significantly depending on the resources in a given part of the country.
-Licensure does not replace a professional credential; rather it speaks to meeting minimal requirements of proficiency like education, licensure, and experience for the social work practitioner.
+A professional credential does not replace licensure; rather it speaks to meeting minimal requirements of proficiency like education, licensure, and experience for the social work practitioner.

 Obtaining a credential is the next progression in a social worker’s professional career.
 Beyond the educational degree and professional license, credentials, (in the form of professional certifications) are a voluntary pursuit.
 Voluntary credentials denote professional commitment and achievement and represent a “license plus” feature of certifying knowledge and experience that meets or exceeds excellence in social work at the national level.
 Professional social workers agree to a critical review process that includes evaluation of the candidate’s educational preparation, practice experience, and peer review of observable skills and abilities.